-All deposits will be posted with the date of online receipt or mailing postmark.
-Students submitting the acceptance deposit after the deadline noted in their offer of admission letter may have their deposit returned, once enrollment capacity has been reached.
+IMPORTANT: All deposits will be posted with the date of online receipt or mailing postmark.
+Students submitting the enrollment deposit after the deadline noted in their offer of admission letter may have their deposit returned once enrollment capacity has been reached.

-You will receive an account activation email from RIT when your $300 Acceptance of Admission Deposit has been posted to our system.
+You will receive an account activation email from RIT when your enrollment deposit has been received and posted to our system.
 Please allow 1-2 business days for deposit payment processing.
 The account activation email will go to the email address supplied on your admissions application.
-If after two business days you have not received the account activation email but you HAVE paid your deposit, please contact the http://www.rit.edu/its/about ITS Service Desk for assistance at www.rit.edu/its/help.
+If after two business days you have not received the account activation email but HAVE paid your deposit, please contact the ITS Service Desk for assistance at www.rit.edu/its/help.
 (Please note that this is different than the RIT Admissions account that you used during the application process.
 You will use your new RIT computer account login to complete other enrollment processes including housing contracts and student health forms, and going forward as an RIT student.)

 Access Your RIT Student Email

-Once you have created your RIT computer account AND your Acceptance of Admission Deposit has been received and processed, your RIT student Gmail account becomes active.
+Once you have created your RIT computer account AND your enrollment deposit has been received and processed, your RIT student Gmail account becomes active.
 At this time your RIT student Gmail account will become your preferred email address in our system.
 You should check this account on a regular basis.
 Communication sent to RIT student Gmail accounts will include information from New Student Orientation, Student Financial Services, Housing Operations, Financial Aid & Scholarships, and academic departments.

 Complete Housing Contract

-Read through the housing brochure enclosed or visit housing.rit.edu to explore the many living options available to you.
+Read through the housing brochure or visit https://www.housing.rit.edu to explore the many living options available to you.

 Transfer Housing Contract - Entering transfer students may live in RIT housing or non-RIT housing.
-Transfer students are assigned RIT housing on a space-available basis, prioritized by 1) the receive date of the Admission Deposit and 2) the receive date of the housing contract.
-Housing on campus is not guaranteed.
+Transfer students are assigned RIT housing on a space-available basis, prioritized by 1) the receive date of the enrollment deposit and 2) the receive date of the housing contract.
 RIT transfer student housing includes residence halls, Global Village, RIT Inn & Conference Center, and a limited number of apartments and suites.
-Some transfer students may be placed in temporary housing initially, i.e. local hotel or vacancies in fraternities and sororities; however students placed in temporary housing will be relocated to permanent RIT housing early in the academic year.

 If you are seeking RIT housing, complete appropriate online housing contract.
 No additional housing deposit is required.
 Use your RIT computer account (username and password) to complete the online Housing Contract found at http://myhousing.rit.edu and http://mylife.rit.edu.

-For students seeking need-based financial aid, please complete the Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor.
+For US citizens and permanent residents seeking need-based financial aid, please complete the Free Application for Federal Student Aid (FAFSA) and submit it to the federal processor.
 You may complete the FAFSA online at www.fafsa.gov.
 RIT school code is 002806.
 For international students seeking need-based financial support, please complete the College Board International Student Financial Aid Application (ISFAA).